tokugh/serena/README.md

   * Nix (requires nixd installation)
   * Elixir (requires installation of NextLS and Elixir; **Windows not supported**)
   * Erlang (requires installation of beam and [erlang_ls](https://github.com/erlang-ls/erlang_ls), experimental, might be slow or hang)
+  * Scala (via metals, experimental, requires [coursier](https://get-coursier.io/docs/cli-installation) and your project should be compiled when using Serena)

 Support for further languages can easily be added by providing a shallow adapter for a new language server implementation, see Serena's [memory on that](.serena/memories/adding_new_language_support_guide.md).